BearishMushroom/goif/README.md

 Use this if your rendering uses `Cavnas`'s.

 Submit the `Canvas` of your finished scene and goif will add it to the gif.

+If specified in goif.start(), the size of the canvas needs to match goif.width and goif.height.

 ## Warning!
 While recording, goif can use insane amounts of memory!
 This is all cleaned up after export, though.